Inner automorphism

-In abstract algebra an inner automorphism is an automorphism of a group, ring, or algebra given by the conjugation action of a fixed element, called the conjugating element.
-They can be realized via simple operations from within the group itself, hence the adjective "inner".
+In abstract algebra, an inner automorphism is an automorphism of a group, ring, or algebra given by the conjugation action of a fixed element, called the conjugating element.
+They can be realized via operations from within the group itself, hence the adjective "inner".
 These inner automorphisms form a subgroup of the automorphism group, and the quotient of the automorphism group by this subgroup is defined as the outer automorphism group.